jeffpar/pcjs/blog/_posts/2023/2023-09-05-wrapping-up-support-for-fat.md

 ### Overview of the FAT File System

 Before diving into more examples of how picky DOS was about mounting FAT disks, I want to take a step back for a minute and talk about a document that Microsoft first released in the late 1990s called [FAT: General Overview of On-Disk Format](/documents/papers/microsoft/MS_FAT_OVERVIEW_103-2000-12-06.pdf).
-The version here (1.03) is from 2000, but as far as FAT12 and FAT16 support is concerned, there are no substantives differences between it and the 1999 (1.02) version.
+The version here (1.03) is from 2000, but as far as FAT12 and FAT16 support is concerned, there are no substantive differences between it and the 1999 (1.02) version.
 Of course, in [typical fashion](/blog/2017/10/13/), Microsoft no longer makes *any* version of the document available.

 Anyway, while working on `pc.js`, I referred extensively to the FAT12 and FAT16 sections of that document.
 It reinforced some very important rules, such as: